aaronland/go-cloud-s3blob/README.md

 This is thing wrapper around the default `go-cloud` S3 blob opener to check for a `credentials` parameter (in blob URIs) and use it to assign AWS S3 session credentials.

+## Important

+This package has been superseded by [aaronland/gocloud-blob-s3](https://github.com/aaronland/gocloud-blob-s3) and is no longer maintained.

 ## Example

 ```